ddnexus/pagy/docs/guides/how-to.md

 ...and point your browser at http://0.0.0.0:8000/template !!!

-You may want to read also the [Pagy::Frontend API documentation](../toolbox/frontend.md) for complete control over your templates.

 ==- Use Pagy with a non-rack app

 For non-rack environments that don't respond to the request method, you should pass the `:request` option to the paginator, set